Racial/Ethnic Income Equity

 Overview

-This stark racial/ethnic income disparity is similar to that of New England and the United States.
+This stark racial/ethnic income disparity is seen across New England and the United States.
 To counter it, Maine must improve access to training and education for residents of color, better support their communities and businesses, and address cultural biases and systemic disadvantages.
-No U.S. state has eliminated the racial income gap yet, but in Kentucky, New Hampshire, and West Virginia, households of color earn over 70% as much as White households.

 *Black, Indigenous, People of Color